 Apps are a critical part of treasury’s shift to mobile banking, argues Chad Wallace, head of commercial digital channels at Capital One.

-As many as 67% of treasurers and corporate finance professionals said they were particularly interested in improving their mobile banking capabilities, in a recent Capital One and AFP survey.
+As many as 67% of treasurers and corporate finance professionals said they were particularly interested in improving their mobile banking capabilities, in a recent Capital One survey.

 This year, 38% of survey participants reported that everyone in their finance department could complete finance functions from their mobile devices on a regular basis, compared to 23% in Capital One’s 2016 survey.